DomiUmami/Osiris/README.md

 # Osiris
 MongoDB Trials with React Frontend

-# To do
+# Tasks
-Add an *Add Monster* button if there is no monster available from fetch, it should probably fail
+-Add an *Add Monster* button if there is no monster available from fetch, it should probably fail

+-Add Auth0 and wrap the app in it

+-Possible redux for the backend